 From hand-woven baskets to crystal jewellery, the market is a fun spot to stumble upon a cool gift.

 You’ll most probably end up buying something for yourself or your kids or other family members.

-Christina Pfeiffer lives on the Sunshine Coast and has spent a small fortune buying plants at the Sunday markets Sunshine Coast.
+Christina Pfeiffer lives on the Sunshine Coast and has spent a small fortune buying plants at various Sunshine Coast markets.